Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Groups of etale automorphisms and their representation theory

 The uniqueness of these extensions means that they agree on intersections $V_i \cap V_j$, and hence give a representation

 By construction, $\Res_{K, K^\et} (V, \overline{\bR}) = (V, \bR)$ and hence $(V, \bR)$ is indeed in the essential image of $\Res_{K, K^\et}$. \end{proof}

 \begin{rmk} At the time of writing, we do not know whether there exist any representations of $K^\et$ which are \emph{not} locally finite.
-If there are no such representations, then the functor
+If there are no such representations, then the functor $\Res_{K, K^\et}: \Rep(K) \to \Rep(K^\et)$ is an equivalence. \end{rmk}